MARSProgramming/fsm-implementation-m18/README.md

 - [X] Complete superstructure
 - [X] Determine how to create a single-operator control scheme with toggled input (implemented, v1)
     - On this topic, we can add more states that allow for manual elevator setpoints for a vision failsafe.
 We have enough buttons to do so.
-- [ ] Implement testing controls and functionality
+- [ ] Implement testing controls
 - [X] Add timeout mechanisms to elevator zeroing, shooting on each level, and spitting algae.
 - [X] Because we don't have a sensor to detect if we have algae, we can isntead make this a driver input.
 (Ex. pressing left stick enters Algae Mode, and this sets the state commands for the entire controller to Algae.)
-- [ ] Implement Choreo and autonomous functionality (Autonomous factories and file handling for Choreo)
+- [X] Implement Choreo and autonomous functionality (Autonomous factories and file handling for Choreo)
+    - Not completed; understand that with Drive to point autos, we don't even need Choreo.
+We can just PID to point for every single action.
+Our robot layout allows us to do this comfortably.
 - [X] Populate RobotContainer with subsystems and superstructure
-- [ ] Configure LoggedRobot structure (In progress)
+- [X] Configure LoggedRobot structure
 - [ ] Clean up code for review

 ## Planned